CoachAsim/engineering-practicum-term-01-final-project-guide/README.md

-# High School Computer Science Final Project Documentation
+# Engineering Practicum Term 1 Final Project - How to approach this guide!

 ## Document Structure
 All documents are named using the format: `XX-category-name.md` where XX is a two-digit number for ordering.